ParadexRelayer/Consumer-API-docs/readme.md

 ## GET /v0/tradeHistory
 `public endpoint`

-Gets trade history for a market.
+Gets trade history for a market:
 #### parameters
 * market - Symbol of a market
 * page - optional. page of results (default 1)